Redacted (BTRFLY) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Redacted Historical Price

-According to the latest data gathered on Redacted live price page, the current price of Redacted is 37.95USD.
-The circulating supply of Redacted(BTRFLY) is 23.49K BTRFLY , giving it a market capitalization of $891.32K.
+According to the latest data gathered on Redacted live price page, the current price of Redacted is 34.58USD.
+The circulating supply of Redacted(BTRFLY) is 23.49K BTRFLY , giving it a market capitalization of $810.78K.

 The Redacted Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BTRFLY based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.